sharkgurl/sharkgurl.github.io/_posts/2024-06-27-Data_Understanding.md

 from pathlib import Path
 ```

-- Define the function to calculate and return statistics on those attributes
+- Define the function and return statistics on selected attributes

 ```python
 # define the calculate function